-You’ve finished your CDL training, and are ready to start your new career in trucking.
 What happens now?
-Here are the next steps in the process to become a full-fledged Class A certified truck driver.
+You’ve finished your CDL training and are ready to start your new career in trucking.
+Here are the next steps to becoming a full-fledged Class A certified truck driver.

 The next steps after CDL training are: